Australian Judges #

 Kathleen Folbigg #

-The Kathleen Folbigg case has been running for nineteen years.
-Originally found guilty of causing the death of her four infants, her legal team has lodged repeated failed appeals.
+The Kathleen Folbigg case ran for nineteen years.
+Originally found guilty of causing the death of her four infants, her legal team lodged repeated failed appeals.

 “there was an ample basis, consistent with the scientific evidence, for the judicial officer to conclude that there was no reasonable doubt as to Ms Folbigg’s guilt”.